hexingzhou/WoWPlugins/README.md

 # WoWPlugins

+Plugins for WoW.

-Plugins: Stand-alone plugin in WoW.
+* Plugins: Stand-alone plugin in WoW.
-WeakAuras_Scripts: Scripts used in WeakAuras plugin in WoW.
+* WeakAuras_Scripts: Scripts used in WeakAuras plugin in WoW.